1300 088 065

 Again, you should ask your banker or broker the above questions.
 Still, you must be cautious of any system-generated approvals from St George Bank, Westpac Bank, Suncorp, ANZ, NAB or any other bank that gives on-the-spot pre-approvals.

 While many of these banks may complete a credit check and provide approval in principle, the credit department hasn’t assessed your application.
-Therefore the bank could change their decision to lend you the money at a later date.
+Therefore, the bank could change its decision to lend you the money at a later date.

 If you aren’t sure, get in touch with our team.
 Call us on 1300 088 065 or get in touch online so we can review it for you.

-At Hunter Galloway, we work with lenders that will verify your income and deposit information to ensure you have a verified pre-approval.
+At Hunter Galloway, we work with lenders who will verify your income and deposit information to ensure you have a verified pre-approval.

 1. Thinking your pre-approval is the same as a formal, unconditional approval.